Cyclic dominance in a two-person Rock-Scissors-Paper game

-The fact that it possesses some stability shows that the RSP game is a good tool for modelling cyclic behaviour also under replicator dynamics.
-The remaining cycles are less stable and therefore harder to observe in applications or numerical experiments.

-Our results indicate that RSP may be a useful model to study strategic interaction in economics.
-The dynamics of the gasoline retail market in Noel \cite{Noel} show that the major and independent firms alternate in setting the highest price (see Figure 1 therein).
-If we assume that consumers buy at the lowest price, then major and independent firms alternate in winning and losing in an RSP game where the actions are ``fix lowest price'', ``fix highest price'' and ``fix intermediate price''.
-This corresponds to the win-loss cycle in (a) above.
-Considering the pricing model of Hopkins and Seymour \cite{HopkinsSeymour}, the two-person RSP game allows the introduction of the consumers as players by choosing to be ``uninformed'', ``little-informed'' and ``well-informed''.
-We discuss these models further in Section~\ref{sec:applications}.

-The dynamics arising from the interaction of two players can be very complex and we do not attempt to find detailed specific applications.
-We do however hope that this first approach and its results can open the door to further research in this context.
+On the other hand, the loss-tie cycles can be stable in a weaker sense for certain payoff values, and the loss-tie-win cycles are never stable.
+These heteroclinic cycles are therefore harder, or impossible, to observe in applications and numerical experiments.
+These illustrate sequences of play where one player switches to the best response while the other switches to a better -- not best -- response.